Graeme Cumming has spent most of his life immersed in fiction – books, TV and movies – turning to writing his own stories during his early teens.

 Graeme’s first novel, Ravens Gathering, was published in 2012, gaining excellent reviews and a committed following.
 His second novel, Carrion, was published in 2020, and has been greeted with enthusiasm by readers waiting to find out what he’ll come up with next.
 He hopes not to keep them waiting so long next time.

 When not writing, Graeme is an enthusiastic sailor (and, by default, swimmer), and enjoys off-road cycling and walking.
-He is currently Education Director at Sheffield Speakers Club, although he lives in Robin Hood country.
+He is a past President and Education Director at Sheffield Speakers Club, although he lives in Robin Hood country.
 Oh yes, and he reads (a lot) and still loves the cinema.